Adaptive Human Trajectory Prediction via Latent Corridors: Adaptation via Learned Latent Corridors

 \section{Adaptation via Learned Latent Corridors}

 To adapt our trajectory predictor efficiently, we take inspiration from language-based prompt-tuning \cite{lester2021power} and instantiate it within our adaptive trajectory prediction problem.
 Specifically, we augment a frozen base predictor with a learnable latent prompt we call a \textit{latent corridor}, a non-physical corridor that informs the predictor of human behavior patterns in a specific deployment scene.
-In this section, we detail our predictor architecture, prompt representation and training, and investigate a suite of prompting configurations that are compatible with latent corridors.
+In this section, we detail our predictor architecture, prompt representation and training, and investigate a suite of latent corridor prompting configurations.